overture-stack/lectern/README.md

 ## Introduction
 Lectern is a web service for storing and managing data dictionaries/schemas that describe TSV files.
 The service is responsible for maintaining different versions of a dictionary as well as computing the diff between different versions.

-The indended use of the data dictionaries is to describe the structure and validations of different TSV files of interest and to be consumed downstream by a submission system that will use the validation rules against submitted files.
+The intended use of the data dictionaries is to describe the structure and validations of different TSV files of interest and to be consumed downstream by a submission system that will use the validation rules against submitted files.

 ## Development